Madu-dev/Robotic-projects/README.md

 # Como uso?
 How Works?

-Para olha o código basta procurar dentro das pastas dos projetos um arquivo ou pasta chamada "code".
+Para olha o código basta procurar dentro das pastas dos projetos um arquivo ou pasta chamada "bom.csv".
 Lá contêm tambem uma planilha com todos os componentes usados e um arquivo .brd com o layout do projeto

-To look at the code just look inside the project folders for a file or folder called "code".
+To look at the code just look inside the project folders for a file or folder called "bom.csv".
 There they also contain a spreadsheet with all the components used and a .brd file with the project layout

 # Have License?